dev-diaries41/sereleum-core/README.md

 # Sereleum-Core

-This is the server that powers the **Sereleum** app, a prompts analytics platform that helps businesses turn user prompts into actionable insights.
-It uncovers semantic patterns and optimizes LLM-powered products.
+This is the core engine that powers the [Sereleum app](https://github.com/dev-diaries41/sereleum), providing the indexing, clustering and labelling pipeline to enable prompts analysis.
+It includes the API and Client packages.

 ## Installation